sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-01-12-stress-test.md

 gh-badge: [star,follow]
 comments: true
 ---
 In this article we are going to have some basic idea on What is stress testing?And some basic steps on how to do it.
-In my other stress tool specific post, I will explain how to implement.

 In here, I am just describing my understanding.
 It may varies from others.
-If you have any comments, it will be very nice for me.
+It will be very nice if you comment on this.

 In the software world, stress testing refers to the process to determine the ability of doing the functionality by the software under unfavorable conditions.